Best Colleges & Universities in the World Rankings - Official List for Admissions Candidates / Applicants.

 Now, let's leave Cambridge, MA and head out to the West Coast... to California Institute of Technology (CIT) and UC-Berkeley....

-Honorable Mentions on Top 25 Colleges List of the World.
+Honorable Mentions for Top 25 Colleges List of the World.

 Caltech, the California Institute of Technology, started out as Throop University in 1891.
 Can you imagine Throop University on the best colleges list?

 No?
 Throop University was renamed as the California Institute of Technology at the start of the flapper age in 1920.

 Caltech is a school focused on sciences and engineering programs.
 Only a select few students attend the university.
 About 55 percent of them are enrolled as graduates.